Menologem

 The earliest use of the menologem dates from the reign of Constantine IV (654–85).
 It was discontinued by Manuel II in 1394, when he ordered the year of the world to be added to the date.

-In the Latin Empire founded by Franks in 1204, a hybrid menologem was used in Latin documents.
-For example, on 5 August 1243 the Latin emperor Baldwin II authenticated a letter by writing a dating formula with his own hand in red ink, but he dropped the indiction and added to the day the year of the Lord, the place of signature (Constantinople) and his regnal year.
+Under the Latin Empire of Frankokratia founded after the Fourth Crusade in 1204, a hybrid menologem was used in Latin documents.
+For example, on 5 August 1243 the Latin emperor Baldwin II authenticated a letter by writing a dating formula with his own hand in red ink, but he dropped the indiction and added to the day the year of the Lord, the place of signature (Constantinople), and his regnal year.
 Among the Byzantine successor states after 1204, the authentic red menologem of the emperors was kept alive only in the Empire of Nicaea.